ddobrin/ai-patterns-ui/README.md

 # ai-patterns-ui
-AI Pattens with a UI, running locally or in Serverless GCP
+AI Patterns with a UI, running locally or deployed in Serverless GCP